Back to Blog

 Offer alternatives to relocation

 Don't make assumptions about candidates' career ambitions.
-If you're looking for people willing to relocate for a job opportunity, it's important to remember that not all people want to move for their jobs.
+If you're looking for people willing to relocate for a job opportunity, it's important to remember that not everyone wants to move for a job.
 Many people are happy with their current location and would rather stay than relocate.

 If you find yourself in this situation and still want to hire someone from outside your local area, consider offering alternatives to relocation, such as telecommuting, remote work, or flexible work schedules.